Foxinatel/COMS20012-Notes/csb.typ

 - SSL spoofing

 == Radio Jamming Attack
-By creating a noisy radio signal, we can cause enough interference to disrupt legitimate communication.
+By creating a noisy radio signal, we can cause enough interference to disrupt legitimate communication

 == Common types of DDoS attack:
 - Application layer attacks (generate huge amounts of HTTP requests)